Revision of Laparoscopic Adjustable Gastric Band (LAGB)

 Weight loss from the band tends to be temporary-usually 6-12 months.
 The long-term success rate of the gastric band overall is 1 in 9 patients.

-At Memorial Advanced Surgery we do not place adjustable gastric bands.
+At MASJax we do not place adjustable gastric bands.
 We do continue to provide long-term care and management of patient’s with existing bands including those who had their adjustable gastric band procedure performed elsewhere.